goshevs/parallelize/README.md

 each worker on the cluster
 - `coll` should include the path and name of the do file that instructs Stata how to combine the output provided by the workers
+- `mon` should include the path and name of the do file that instructs Stata how to monitor the submission and re-submit jobs if necessary

-There are special rules for writing these plugins.
+There are special rules for writing these import files.
 More details to come.

 <br>